 Cooperative invasives management

-If you're looking to help address the problems of invasive species beyond your own property, consider joining or forming a local Cooperative Weed Management Area (CWMA).
-CWMAs, are partnerships that can include federal, state, and local government agencies, tribes, individuals, and other interested groups that manage noxious weeds or invasive plants in a specific area (such as county).
+If you're looking to help address the problems of invasive species beyond your own property, consider joining or forming a local Cooperative Invasive Species Management Area (CISMA) or as they used to be called, a CWMA, Cooperative Weed Management Area.
+CISMAs, are partnerships that can include federal, state, and local government agencies, tribes, individuals, and other interested groups that manage noxious weeds or invasive plants in a specific area (such as county).

-CWMAs include local citizens, city, county, state, tribal and federal leaders, and both nonprofit organizations and for-profit corporations to more effectively control invasive plants across property lines.
-Some CWMAs have been started by government agencies taking a larger, region-wide approach to invasive plant management, while others have been formed by concerned citizens partnering with agencies, organizations, and corporations that can provide additional resources.
-No matter where the impetus comes from to start a CWMA, the goal is the same: to work together with all interested parties in the area for more effective invasive plant management.
+CISMAs include local citizens, city, county, state, tribal and federal leaders, and both nonprofit organizations and for-profit corporations to more effectively control invasive plants across property lines.
+Some CISMAs have been started by government agencies taking a larger, region-wide approach to invasive plant management, while others have been formed by concerned citizens partnering with agencies, organizations, and corporations that can provide additional resources.
+No matter where the impetus comes from to start a CISMA, the goal is the same: to work together with all interested parties in the area for more effective invasive plant management.

-SICIM is currently supporting the formation of smaller, county-level CWMAs in our area.
-For more information, or to see if there is a CWMA in your area, visit our Resources Page.
+SICIM is currently supporting the formation of smaller, county-level CISMAs in our area.
+For more information, visit our CISMA Resources Page.

 If you or your organization is interested in joining SICIM as a Partner or volunteer, please contact us at email@example.com or 812-653-5563.